mist475/MistLotrTweaks/README.md

 # Mist475's Lotr Tweaks

-This mod adds QoL changes to the [Lotr mod: Legacy](https://www.curseforge.com/minecraft/mc-mods/the-lord-of-the-rings-mod-legacy) by Mevans.
+This mod adds some QoL changes to the [Lotr mod: Legacy](https://www.curseforge.com/minecraft/mc-mods/the-lord-of-the-rings-mod-legacy) by Mevans.

 ## Requirements